 Conclusion

-Moreover, an association between the CA125 Marker Test and Sepsis has been seen.
+Moreover, an association between the CA125 Marker and Sepsis has been seen.
 However, more research is necessary to understand the exact relationship and medical results.
 This protein may hold an important place as a possible biomarker for Sepsis.
 However, its use in routine medical practice for finding and managing Sepsis remains limited.